Blog / Refund abuse, Promo abuse

 Why is returns abuse on the rise?

 The pandemic upended so much of how we shop.
 And this has had a huge impact on fraud.
 For one, contactless delivery makes it harder to confirm a successful delivery.
 So it’s easier to claim that a package never arrived.
-And ‘return anywhere’ systems make it even harder to track.
+And "return anywhere" systems make it even harder to track.

 Social media is also making fraud easier.
 Genuine customers can get all the tips and tricks on how to get one over on your business in a matter of taps.
 All they have to do is log onto Reddit, TikTok, Telegram or Twitter.

 Tackling refund abuse can be tricky and it’s often hard to know when and where to intervene without disrupting customer experience.
 The worst thing you could do is deny a legitimate returns claim.
-So it really is a balancing act.
-There's no single remedy, but here are a few tactics you should definitely put into action:

 • Set thresholds: Returns are inevitable, but you need to decide what is an acceptable rate for you.
 You need to find the sweet spot where you can offer attractive policies without destroying your profit margins.
 What makes sense for your business?